On This Page

 Wildlife: A variety of large and small mammals inhabit the park.
 Coyotes and deer are often seen close to the access road.
 Black bears, squirrels, hares and weasels may be encountered in the backcountry.
 Adding colour and sound to the park are a variety of birds like ravens, gray jays, chickadees, warblers, woodpeckers, grouse, hawks and owls.

 Approved Master Plan for Cypress Provincial Park [PDF 1.13MB]

 This is not the original management planning product.
 This document has been scanned from the original format of the plan.
 It may contain some formatting changes, however the content is consistent with the original.

 Bikes are not permitted on any trails within the park.
 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

 Pets/domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to wildlife issues and the potential for problems with bears.

 Please note: Dogs and other pets are not permitted on the Yew Lake Interpretive Trail.

-BC Parks maintains three backcountry winter trails for snowshoeing and backcountry skiing.
+BC Parks maintains three backcountry winter trails for snowshoeing and backcountry skiing, the Bowen Look-out, the Black Mountain Plateau, and the Hollyburn Peak trails.
 Tobogganing is only permitted in the designated area.

 Snowmobiles are not permitted outside of the designated areas.
 Tobogganing is only permitted in the designated area.
 Grouse Mountain and Mount Seymour offer skiing opportunities nearby.